 Trish Alward

 Trish was raised in Homer and understood the importance of giving back to her community at an early age.
 She has previously worked with Haven House managing the Child Care & Adult Food Program and the Child Care Assistance Program.
 Currently, she and her husband own and operate several businesses.
 Trish has 20 years experience in bookkeeping and brings fresh insights and community connections to the board.
-This is her first year serving.

 Grace Hagen